A six-year-old boy with a rare neuro-muscular disorder got to live out a dream of his by becoming an honorary Navy SEAL.

-Mason’s parents, George and Suzanne Rudder took him to a tactical training center near Farmington, Missouri to train with SEALs for his birthday.
+Mason’s parents, George and Suzanne Rudder, took him to a tactical training center near Farmington, Mo. to train with SEALs for his birthday.

-Navy SEAL Jared Ogden spent a day training Mason.
-He got the chance to fire an AR-15, help set up and detonate a wall bomb that flew off a building and lead the SEALs on a mission.
+Ogden spent a day training Mason.
+He got the chance to fire several rifles, help set up and detonate a wall bomb that flew off a building, and lead the SEALs on an exercise.

 Take a look at his experience below: